-Our curriculum includes 600 in-class hours of supervised instruction (for those enrolling after August 1, 2017).
+Our curriculum includes 625 in-class hours of supervised instruction (for those enrolling after August 1, 2017).

 (4 hours) This course addresses the unique attributes of a massage program, in general, and the specifics of Institute for Massage Education/KCHA’s massage program.
 Additionally, the new student is introduced to concepts and approaches that will help them be successful on the journey to becoming a professional massage therapist.